Beaches, bases, battles: The seven-decade fight for Okinawa

 Taken to a US POW camp on a stretcher, Shimabukuro initially resisted treatment.
 She was determined to find a way to kill herself to escape the guilt of surviving when so many of her peers, and her sister and brother, had died.

-Shimabukuro only found they will to live after hearing her parents were alive, but severely wounded, and needed care.
+Shimabukuro only found the will to live after hearing her parents were alive, but severely wounded, and needed care.

 Despite everything, she harbors no resentment towards Americans, but the ongoing US base presence troubles her.
 She believes it leaves Okinawa vulnerable to foreign attack and wants the bases gone.